sdmcelwain/PPP3/README.md

 >   When possible, this code DOES NOT utilize the custom headers and module provided on the author's site, and it should compile with default settings (c++17) on any modern compiler.
 For example, includes are used instead of imports.
 Notes will be provided for examples that absolutelly require c++20/23.

-Note that file names roughly match the section of the book in which they appear.
-For example, the book's "Hello World" program is in section 1.2 and the file here is 0102.cpp.
-Subsections are not named.
-That is, 1.2.x would still be 0102.cpp.
-However, if there are multiple listings in a section, they will have -01, -02... appended.
+File names roughly match the section of the book in which they appear.
+For example, the book's "Hello World" program is in section 1.2 so the file here is 0102.cpp.
+Subsections are not specified.
+That is, 1.2.X would still be 0102.cpp.
+However, if there are multiple listings in a section, they will have -01, -02, ... appended.

 See comments in each file and/or chapter READMEs for specific information.